 After graduating from Texas A&M with a Mechanical Engineering degree, Eric began his professional career in forged products.
 For the first 15-plus years of his career, he was exposed to forging oil and gas spools, valves and casings, along with seamless pipe and tube for the power generation and OCTG markets.
 Production of these parts follows the same general manufacturing path used in the production of critical fasteners, thus it was a seamless transition for Eric when he joined the U.S. Bolt team in 2013.
 Eric uses his 20-plus years of experience to manage the engineering efforts required to make U.S. Bolt a world-class manufacturer of critical and safety-related fasteners.

-Brian joined U.S. Bolt Manufacturing as a metallurgist in 2008, after earning his Bachelor of Science in Materials Engineering from the University of Connecticut.
-He has since risen to the position of Quality Manager, applying his extensive knowledge and skills in heat treatment, forming, mechanical testing, and metallographic analysis of low alloy steels and nickel-based alloys.
-Continuing his studies, Brian has earned a Master of Science degree from Rice University.
-In addition to his work at U.S. Bolt, Brian sits on various ASTM committees, including the A01 committee on bolting, and is a member of both ASM and NACE.
+Brian joined U.S. Bolt Manufacturing as a metallurgist in 2008, after earning his Bachelors of Science in Materials Engineering from the University of Connecticut.
+He has since risen to the position of Manager of Quality and Process Engineering, applying his extensive knowledge and skills in heat treatment, forming, mechanical testing, and metallographic analysis of low alloy steels and nickel-based alloys.
+Since joining U.S. Bolt, Brian has earned a Master’s of Science in Materials Science and Nanoengineering from Rice University and has become a registered Professional Engineer.
+In addition to his work at U.S. Bolt, Brian chairs the ASTM A01.22.01 committee on bolting, and is a member of API, ASM, and NACE.